For example, we can get data in Microsoft Excel from a trading platform like thinkorswim using formulas like these:

-Note that you may disable updating certain columns setting 1 into the IS_DISABLED column.
+Note that you can disable updating certain columns setting 1 into the IS_DISABLED column.

 Let's add the following settings to the real_time_tables table:

-You may see that we have added the configuration for the rtd.QuotesTOS table and specified two values, LOAD_CODE and TIME_ZONE.
+You can see that we have added the configuration for the rtd.QuotesTOS table and specified two values, LOAD_CODE and TIME_ZONE.